Online Safety Policy 2024.docx

 Conduct

-• sexting (sending and receiving of personally intimate images) also referred to as SGII (self-generated indecent images)- (any disclosure should follow Roselyn House School / The RHISE Service’s normal safeguarding practices and protocols. (“Sexting” in schools - advice and support around self generated images- see parentsprotect.co.uk and UKCIS Sexting Advice)
+• Sexting (sending and receiving of personally intimate images) also referred to as SGII (self-generated indecent images)- (any disclosure should follow Roselyn House School’s normal safeguarding practices and protocols. (“Sexting” in schools - advice and support around self generated images- see parentsprotect.co.uk and UKCIS Sexting Advice).

 • The use of computer systems without permission or for inappropriate purposes could constitute a criminal offence under the Computer Misuse Act 1990.